Guide

 vpp.enabled boolean false Master switch. false means ze does not start VPP at all.

 vpp.external boolean false When true, ze connects to an existing VPP via api-socket but does NOT generate startup.conf, bind DPDK NICs, or exec the VPP binary.
 Use this on systemd-managed hosts, container sidecars, or the ze-test vpp stub harness.
-Default false preserves the ze-owned-lifecycle behavior.
+Default false preserves the ze-owned-lifecycle behaviour.

 vpp.api-socket string /run/vpp/api.sock GoVPP Unix socket.
 Ze validates it is absolute, has no .., and fits in 108 characters.